 Harcharan has funded healthcare for 79 patients in 13 countries.

-Ricky is a baby from Kenya.
-He is the youngest of three children.
-Ricky was born with spina bifida, a type of neural tube defect in which the spine does not properly close around the spinal cord.
-Without treatment, Ricky is at risk of lower-limb paralysis, infection of the exposed nervous tissue, development of tethered cord syndrome, and possible developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,097 to cover the cost of Ricky's spina bifida closure surgery.
-The procedure is scheduled to take place on May 6.
-This procedure will hopefully spare Ricky from the risks associated with his condition, instead allowing him to grow and develop along a healthy trajectory.
-“I hope we get help so that Ricky is treated,” says Ricky’s mother.
+Grace is a one-month-old baby girl and the youngest in a family of three children.
+Both of her parents are small scale farmers, mainly producing maize and vegetables for their food.
+Her father also seeks other work as a casual laborer, like working on other farms or fetching water to sell to other villages, to supplement the family's income.
+Grace was born with spina bifida, a type of neural tube defect in which the spine does not properly close around the spinal cord.
+Without treatment, Grace is at risk of lower limb paralysis, infection of the exposed nerve tissue, development of tethered cord syndrome, and possible developmental delays.
+Our medical partner, African Mission Healthcare (AMH), is requesting $1,015 to cover the cost of Grace's spina bifida closure surgery.
+The procedure is scheduled to take place on June 4th, and will hopefully help prevent some of the risks associated with her condition, allowing her to grow and develop along a healthy trajectory.
+Grace’s mother shared, "the cost of surgery is too high for us to afford, please help us."